 Designer Fiona Brockhoff’s Sorrento garden called Karkalla, is more than 20 years old and showcases the importance of creating gardens in sympathy with the local environment.
 It is influential and much admired for the way it embraces its coastal location, modern aesthetic and sculptural use of Australian plants.

 Designer Rick Eckersley’s sustainable garden, Musk Cottage, is on a ten acre block and was purchased to showcase a different way of creating gardens on the Mornington Peninsula.
 It combines Australian plants with others that suit a low maintenance, no-water garden.
-He describes it as a ‘multicultural melting pot’ of plants.
-Boggy areas have been transformed into a wetland in a garden that over the last ten years has continued to evolve and mature.
+He describes it as a ‘multicultural melting pot’ of plants and wants the garden to look like it might have occurred naturally.
+Boggy areas have been transformed into a wetland in a 12-year old garden that continues to evolve and mature.

-Jim Fogarty welcomes us to his holiday home in Flinders and is joined by Charles Solomon from Garawana Creative.
+Jim Fogarty welcomes us to his beach house in Flinders and is joined by Charles Solomon from Garawana Creative.
 Jim will talk about how the design was inspired by indigenous shapes of moving water and waterholes and will address the design challenges, including a small budget and a site that floods each winter.

 Jim and Charles will explain some of the indigenous uses of the key plants in the garden.
 (Overnight Flinders Hotel) BL